oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

           "presentation_id" : "87248924n2f"
         }

-24. The IDP uses the handle it received from the client to look up the presentation and retrieve the result.
+14. The AS uses the handle to look up the presentation and retrieve the result.
-25. The IDP evaluates the verification result and returns either a code or an error as per Native Authorization Response {{native-response}}.
+15. The verifier responds with the presentation result which the AS evaluates.
+The AS then returns either a code or an error as per {{native-response}}.
 Here we assume the happy path.
-Continue with step 37.
+Continue with step 24.
-26. In case of cross device, the IDP requests a presentation request from the verifier WITHOUT passing/referencing an openid4vp_redirect_uri.
-This step can be ignored if step 3 already includes the presentation request.
-27. The verifier responds to the IDP with the presentation request.
-This step can be ignored if step 3 already includes the presentation request.
-This step can be ignored if step 3 already includes the presentation request.
-28. The IDP answers the client with the presentation request (see step 18 for an example response).
-This step can be ignored if step 3 already includes the presentation request.
-29. The client renders the presentation request as QR code and displays it to the user.
-Note that the presentation request is usually of the form openid4vp://?request_uri=...
+16. If DC API is NOT supported and in case of cross device, the client renders the presentation request as QR code and displays it to the user.
-30. The user scans the QR code with the wallet.
+17. The user scans the QR code with the wallet.
-31. The wallet presents the credentials to the verifier.
+18. The wallet presents the credentials to the verifier.
-32. While displaying the QR code, the client polls the IDP for the presentation status until it receives a non-pending result.
+19. While displaying the QR code, the client polls the AS for the presentation status until it receives a non-pending result.

         POST /native-authorization HTTP/1.1
         Host: server.example.com